austish/Group-Tabs-by-Website/README.md

 Chrome extension that automatically organizes tabs into groups according to their website.

 Bugs:
-- extension auto turns off after a few mins
+- need to make extension persistent
 <br><br>